atomisthq/docs/docs/tutorials/cli-quick-setup.md

 Successfully configured team-scoped repositories
 ```

-Now, your local CLI is configured and ready to publish Rug projects.
+Well done!
+Your local CLI is configured and ready to publish Rug projects.

+Next, let's learn how to [Create A New Rug Project][cnrp].

+[cnrp]: /tutorials/create-rug-project (Create A New Rug Project Tutorial)